ethanWallace/front_end_template/README.md

 # OADW ReactJs Front End Template :tada:

 This is an opinionated Reactjs boilerplate to help you get started making front end applications.
-The boilerplate takes care of your theme and component libraries, project structure, routing, I18N, OpenID login, testing libraries, redux store, and code linting.
+The boilerplate takes care of your theme and component libraries, project structure, routing, I18N, OpenID login, testing libraries, redux store, and code linting. :fire:

 You are always free to add and remove features or packages that you need!

-This project will not provide your app with a backend / data store, but not to worry, [we have a template for that too!](https://github.com/gctools-outilsgc/micro_service_template)
+This project will not provide your app with a graphQL backend / data store, but not to worry, [we have a template for that too!](https://github.com/gctools-outilsgc/micro_service_template) :sunglasses:

-## Getting Starting
+## Getting Starting :raised_hands:

+### Step 0
-You will need to have node (link to node) and yarn (link to yarn) installed
+You will need to have [Nodejs](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/lang/en/) installed.

 ### Step 1 - Install
 ```